There are numerous ways to install Bitcoin Core in Ubuntu:

 doc/build-unix.md document: https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md.

-I haven’t installed Bitcoin in this way.
-This is probably a good method as you’ll be pulling the files over an encrypted connection - so long as you trust that the Github repo has not been tampered with (which makes Github probably as trusted an installation route as the downloadable binaries).
+Installing from GitHub is probably a pretty secure method as you’ll be pulling the files over an encrypted connection - so long as you trust that the Github repo has not been tampered with (which makes Github probably as trusted an installation route as the downloadable binaries).

 Install Via PPA